blubaustin/nsfwdiscordme/README.md

 ```

-*Note: the same environment variables from `.env-local` must be added to the configuration.*
+*Note: the same environment variables from `.env` must be added to the configuration.*

-Add the conf file to the enabled sites and restart Nginx.
+Create a symbolic link to the `sites-enabled` directory and restart Nginx.

 ```
 sudo ln -s /etc/nginx/sites-available/nsfwdiscordme.conf /etc/nginx/sites-enabled/nsfwdiscordme.conf